CoRe: Joint Optimization with Contrastive Learning for Medical Image Registration: Results and discussion

-Learnable approaches are computationally efficient, however, they often underperform compared to traditional and hybrid methods.
+VoxelMorph and LapIRN are computationally efficient, however, they often underperform compared to traditional and hybrid methods. uniGradICON achieves strong results on both datasets, but relies on instance-specific optimization during inference, which leads to longer inference times.
 DEEDS achieves strong results on the RadChestCT dataset, ranking as the second-best method.
 This performance is expected due to its focus on optimizing edge similarity, which is highly effective for intra-patient thoracic datasets where edges in image pairs align closely.
 However, on the AbdomenCT dataset, where deformations between image pairs are more complex, DEEDS demonstrates lower accuracy compared to hybrid methods.
 Hybrid approaches combine deep learning's ability to extract robust features with the precision and reliability of classical optimization techniques for displacement field estimation.
 This synergy enables hybrid methods to achieve state-of-the-art performance on the challenging inter-patient AbdomenCT dataset while maintaining competitive results on RadChestCT.
 Our proposed CoRe method achieves the best performance on both datasets, delivering the highest Dice scores (DSC) while preserving smoothness in the predicted displacement fields (SDLogJ), comparable to competitive methods.
 These results underscore the effectiveness of our approach, which incorporates an equivariance-based contrastive objective directly into the registration framework, enabling performance improvement for image registration tasks.
 Figure~\ref{fig:methods_comparison_abdomen} presents qualitative registration results of the proposed method on the AbdomenCT and RadChestCT datasets.